Eliascc5/rosserial_stm32f7_Nucleo-F746ZG/README.md

 Finally, you should:

-- You go back to your project in STM32IDE, right click > Convert your stm32 project to C ++
+- You go back to your project in STM32IDE, right click > Convert your stm32 project to C ++ (Because ROS libraries are written in C++)

 - Rename main.c to main.cpp